kotoko/voidlinux-iso-extra/Readme.md

 ## Continuous Integration

-In repo there are configurations for generating ISO using:
+In repo are configurations for generating ISO using:

 * Github Actions
 * Gitlab CI (currently broken)